somratking420/currency/README.md

 ## Contributors

-The best contribution to this project right now is by code revewing the project and by sending any bugs you find or general feedback you have.
-For code reviews, either comment the code base, the commits, open issues or just message me directly.
-I will reply to all feedback as quickly as possible.
+At the moment the best contribution is in the form of feedback on the code and the product.
+All feedback is valid: design decisions, code style, recommended re-writes based on your experience, architecture, naming, etc. You can open an issue, comment directly on the code or add inline comments to the code.
+I will address and reply to feedback as quickly as possible.
+The goal is for me to learn, so learning from your suggestions is more important than the app itself.
 If don't have my contact details, I'm [@nunosans](http://twitter.com/nunosans) on Twitter, you can add and message me on Facebook: [fb.com/nunosans](http://fb.com/nunosans/) or email me at [nuno@nunocoelhosantos.com](mailto:nuno@nunocoelhosantos.com).
+This project repository will be made public after the app is launched on the App Store.